 Mastery Based Grading

-We have moved to a model called Mastery Based Grading where the grade is made up of just assessments--no homework grades, no extra credit, no fluff points.
-That assessment has been tied to the standards so that if you know 80% of the material, you have Mastered that content.
+We have moved to a model called Mastery-Based Grading where the grade is made up of just assessments--no homework grades, no extra credit, and no fluff points.
+That assessment has been tied to the standards, so if you know 80% of the material, you have "Mastered" that content.
 If you exceed 90%, you have Exceeded Mastery.

-We report grades for transcripts, eligibility and college admission.
-Mastery of a course would be 80% on the assessments and would earn a B. If a student Exceeds Mastery of a course's content (90% or above) they would get an A.
+We report grades for transcripts, eligibility, and college admission.
+Mastery of a course would be 80% on the assessments and would earn a B. If a student Exceeds Mastery of a course's content (90% or above), they will get an A.

 This is important, especially in subjects like Math where the content builds upon itself.
-If a student were to get a 60% or 70% on their Unit 1 test, they are starting Unit 2 missing 30%-40% of the material.
-They would have a C or D on their assessment, but possible an A or B if they did all of their homework.
+If a student were to get 60% or 70% on their Unit 1 test, they will start Unit 2 missing 30%-40% of the material.
+They would have a C or D on their assessment, but possibly an A or B if they did all of their homework.
 However, by Unit 5 they may have major gaps in their learning.
-We would make sure the students Masters Unit 1 before moving on to Unit 2.
+We would make sure the students Master Unit 1 before moving on to Unit 2.